Meet Our Speakers

 Risks are an inherent part of the oil and gas industry as well as all classes of business.
 There has been a decline in fatalities recorded over the years however; the industry continues to witness accidents that defy explanations given the history and experience of the parties involved.
 Despite global efforts to ensure workplace safety and prevent accidents, the oil and gas industry still records high accident rates some of which result in avoidable fatalities.
 This paper underscores the tremendous impact of behaviour-based safety on safety culture directed efforts towards achieving an accident-free workplace.
 Based on the works from several authors, conclusions were drawn and validated with data gathered through research questionnaire.
 This paper touches on behavioural safety, safety leadership in risk management and presents some learnings which details simple steps that can be adopted for change in risk and accident management in the oil and gas industry.
 Key words: Behavioural safety, safety culture, risk and accident management

-Risks and Implications of Grounwater Abstraction from Boreholes in Nigeria
+Risks and Implications of Groundwater Abstraction from Boreholes in Urban Cities

-With over 22 years experience, Kingsley has played several roles from project development to management and implemetation in disaster mitigation strategies and environmental management, quality control, health promotion, training and content development, as well as the provision of first aid services.
+With over 22 years experience, Kingsley has played several roles from project development to management and implemetation in disaster mitigation strategies and environmental management, quality control, health promotion, training and content development, as well as the provision of first aid services and ER consultancy.
 He holds Degrees in Engineering and Environmental Resource Management, several HSSE certifications, and is currently the Vice-President, World Safety Organization, Nigeria.

 Groundwater from privately owned boreholes constitutes about 80% of potable water source in Nigeria cities (LSWRC, 2013) – a resultant from the decay in infrastructure and consequent collapse of government-owned water utility companies making people seek alternatives.
 One of which being boreholes.
 Borehole drilling has become very disturbing which in the long run, can result in environmental hazards including but not limited to over-abstraction of groundwater, salt intrusion, aquifer depletion, water quality degradation, high contamination risks with devastating effects on human health.
 This trend is particular in most Nigeria cities.
-The research explored the threats, vulnerability, sustainability, their attendant risks and implications of privately owned boreholes within the Nigerian urban cities using a case study.
-The research further made basic data available on the subject for further research in borehole drilling as there were at the time of the work no available data within already approached Nigerian agencies nor research topics found.
+The research explored the threats, vulnerability, sustainability, their attendant risks and implications of privately owned boreholes within Nigerian urban cities using a case study.
+The research further made basic data available on the subject for further research in the subject area.
+A framework for addressing the situation was designed with recommendations for an integrated system and a term-based action plan for policy makers and stakeholders.

 Effects of Organizational Safety Culture on Employees’ Performance